DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 Powerful ones.
 When the handful of SEC officials—including our partner Jordan Thomas—set about drafting the key provisions of the SEC Whistleblower Program, they knew that meaningful employment protections were necessary for the long-term success of the program.

 The resulting law is clear: An employer cannot discharge, demote, suspend, threaten, harass or discriminate against whistleblowers who report possible securities violations.
 These protections exist regardless of whether or not the reported securities violations are proven, as long as the SEC whistleblowers reported in good faith.
 Importantly, the SEC has made it clear that it will use its new authority to take action against employers that retaliate against SEC whistleblowers.
 We have seen this first-hand representing the first SEC whistleblower whose company, Paradigm Capital Management, was charged by the SEC with unlawful retaliation.
-Since the law is unsettled, depending upon the jurisdiction, reporting possible securities violations internally only may not be considered a protected activity.
-In these jurisdictions, it would be wise for whistleblowers to simultaneously report possible violations to their company and the SEC.
+Reporting possible securities violations internally only may not be considered a protected activity so it would be wise for whistleblowers to simultaneously report possible violations to their company and the SEC.

 That’s a good, brave step.